 No Running Water

 Frozen water in pipes also means no running water in toilets as well.
 You will have to do your morning business squatting over a dry pit which is basically a hole in the ground.
-Chances of this are really more towards Chitkul and Nako.
-Hotels in Kalpa and Reckong Peo may have running water even in winters too but do not count on it absolutely.
+Chances of this are really more towards Nako.
+Hotels in lower Kinnaur usually have running water available even in the winter season.

 Like Electricity, cash too should not be a problem in November and December.
 In January and February though, ATMs may not work with no electricity available.
-Even if it was working, availability of cash cannot be guaranteed.
-So if you were traveling in Jan or Feb, I will recommend that you carry enough cash right from your home that can last the entire trip.
+Even if it was working, the availability of cash cannot be guaranteed.
+So if you were traveling to Kinnaur in winter, I will recommend that you carry enough cash right from your home that can last the entire trip.

 Almost no Tourists Around

-Apart from the daily bus service, there are shared taxi available on the entire route.
+Apart from the daily bus service, there are shared taxis available on the entire route.
 It is mostly SUVs like Sumo or Bolero that the locals use to commute between towns and villages.

 Kinnaur Valley in Winter – Conclusion

-I hope the information above on visiting Kinnaur in winter season was of help.
-If you have any other questions; or need any further details about any part of the trip; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the information above on visiting Kinnaur in winter was of help.
+If you have any other questions or need any further details, please feel free to ask in the comments section below, or at our Community Forum and I will be glad to answer.